okanbas01/Insider-Selenium-Task-/README.md

-# Insider Careers QA Automation
+# Careers QA Automation
-This guide outlines the steps for building and running tests within the **Insider Careers QA Automation** project (Selenium + Java + TestNG).
+This guide outlines the steps for building and running tests within the **Careers QA Automation** project (Selenium + Java + TestNG).

 ---